AkhileshNS/js-rest-api/README.md

   ```

 - **Step 4**: Now we can push this to GitHub but before that, make sure you have created a Heroku account and in account settings, copy the api key.
 Then in the github repo for this project, go to settings and add secrets HEROKU_API_KEY (Your copied apikey), HEROKU EMAIL (The email associated with your heroku account) and HEROKU_APP_NAME (The name of your app and keep in mind it needs to be unique in heroku)

+  Now whenever you push to the master branch of your github repo, your app is automatically deployed to heroku